fossas/cse-challenge-dropwizard/README.md

 ### Setup

-- Sign up for FOSSA
+- Sign up for FOSSA.
 - Review documentation at https://github.com/fossas/fossa-cli

 ### Integration

 - Integrate the FOSSA CLI to your favorite pipeline.
 - Run a scan on this project.
-- Review results
+- Review results.

 ### Vulnerabilities